novayo/LeetCode/1888_Minimum_Number_of_Flips_to_Make_the_Binary_String_Alternating/README.md

 * Memory Usage: 14.9 MB, less than 91.16% of Python3 online submissions for Minimum Number of Flips to Make the Binary String Alternating.

 > 優化try_1.py，長度偶數可以直接算

+---

+try_3.py: O(n) O(1)

+* Runtime: 1246 ms, faster than 48.63% of Python3 online submissions for Minimum Number of Flips to Make the Binary String Alternating.
+* Memory Usage: 14.8 MB, less than 98.08% of Python3 online submissions for Minimum Number of Flips to Make the Binary String Alternating.

+> sliding window